stacybri/SPI_v0/R/01_data/012_programs/02_data_cleaning.md

 ### AKI 3.2: Hunger

-We examine two sources: Prevalence of stunting, height for age (% of children under 5), which can be found in the WDI, and the Food Insecurity Experience Scale from the FAO (http://www.fao.org/faostat/en/#data/FS).
+We examine the Food Insecurity Experience Scale from the FAO (http://www.fao.org/faostat/en/#data/FS).
 Data for food insecurity was pulled on May 1, 2020.

 Scoring
 1 Point.
 3 or more values available within past 5 years